Oakland International Airport March Passenger Tally Up 6%

 Oakland, CA – (April 30, 2018): New long-haul flights – both domestic and international – combined with strong demand, increased Oakland International Airport’s (OAK) passenger traffic 6 percent in March.
 According to Airport data released today, 1.07 million travelers flew through OAK last month.
 That was up from 1.01 million passengers in the same month a year ago.

 The Airport said international passenger traffic jumped 61 percent in March.
-It attributed the gains to new routes such as Barcelona, operated by both Norwegian Air and LEVEL, as well as nonstop Rome service launched in February by Norwegian Air.
+It attributed the gains to new routes such as Barcelona, operated by Norwegian Air, as well as nonstop Rome service launched in February by Norwegian Air.